stevenbenner/interfacelift-downloader/README.md

 ## Usage

+`interfacelift-downloader [resolution] [path]`

+The `interfacelift-downloader` command accepts two arguments:

+* The **resolution** option needs to be the image resolution that you want to search for (e.g. 1920x1080).
+* The **path** is the path to save the downloaded files to.
+If specified this must be a path to a folder based on your current working directory (e.g. downloads, or ../wallpaper/1080).
+If this option is omitted then files will be saved to your current working directory.

+### To save files to your current folder

 Navigate to the path that you want to save the files in and execute the `interfacelift-downloader` command with the resolution that you want to search for as an argument.
 Here is an example:

 ```shell